HexTech254/credit-scoring-model/report.md

 - Economic downturns
 - Family obligations

-# 3. Credit Burden Matters More Than Loan Size Alone
+# iii.
+Credit Burden Matters More Than Loan Size Alone

 A large loan is not automatically risky.

-What matters is:

-Can the borrower comfortably service the debt?
+What matters is, can the borrower comfortably service the debt?

 That's why engineered features such as: